-Flowers present the popular way to express various feelings and celebrate special occasions.
-Here’s the design concept for the online florist store: the general stylistic concept is light, minimalist and airy while prominent theme photos set the mood and inform users about the nature of the e-commerce offer.
-The home page sets the theme, establishes branding with the logo and slogan and shares some information about the service.
-The header gives the instant access to the extended menu of items hidden behind the hamburger button as well as provides the links to search, wishlist and shopping cart presented with minimalistic stroke icons.
+Flowers present a popular way to express various feelings and celebrate special occasions.
+Here’s the design concept for the online florist store: the general stylistic concept is light, minimalist, and airy while prominent theme photos set the mood and inform users about the nature of the e-commerce offer.
+The home page sets the theme, establishes branding with the logo and slogan, and shares some information about the service.
+The header gives instant access to the extended menu of items hidden behind the hamburger button as well as provides the links to search, wishlist, and shopping cart presented with minimalistic stroke icons.
 The footer includes the links to important service pages and accounts in social networks.

 If the user wants to learn more about the particular offer, it can go to its product page, like the one shown above, and check the details.

 Application for the e-commerce jewelry store

 Here’s a set of interactions for the app design concept of the online jewelry shop.
 The presented screens show the starting point of interaction with the app from the splash screen to the catalog showing categories of goods and special offers.
 The app provides theme photos setting the instant visual associations with the offered items while icons are stroke and minimalistic not to distract buyers’ attention.
 The color palette features pastel shades that look sophisticated on a general layout full of light and air, and that feeling is supported with smooth and unobtrusive animation of the interface elements.

 The presented screens show the animated interactions with items: you can see how users can choose a product from the catalog, check its details and rating.
 They can also share the product cards to their social network accounts and open check out.
 Visually, the center of the visual composition is focused on the images presenting the items, while icons are stroke and minimalistic not to distract buyers’ attention.